Learn

 Pedal: Flow = half-pedal each bar, slightly deeper on bar 4; Color = cleaner on bars 1–3, deeper on bar 4.

 Why it works: Beat 2 is the frame-change, and beat 4 is the shimmer that lets the new frame linger.
-In Flow, the added B in the last chord is what turns plain lift into actual magic.
+In Flow, the last chord gains an extra suspended color, which turns plain lift into actual magic.

 What breaks it instantly: If the change feels either ordinary or overdone.

-What breaks it 100%: If the reframe is too dry, Magic disappears.
+What breaks it 100%: If the change feels too plain, Magic disappears.
 If it is too blurred, it becomes Mystery.
-Hammering the pivot or making bar 4 too openly expansive also breaks it.
+If you hit the change too hard or make the last bar too big, it also breaks.

 Emotion recipe